Artas, Bethlehem: British Mandate era

 According to German explorer and orientalist Gustaf Dalman, in the early 20th-century, Artas supplied the Jerusalem marketplace with peaches, apricots and green pears.

 The Finnish anthropologist Hilma Granqvist came to Artas in the 1920s as part of her research on the women of the Old Testament.
 She "arrived in Palestine in order to find the Jewish ancestors of Scripture.
 What she found instead was a Palestinian people with a distinct culture and way of life.
 She therefore changed the focus of her research to a full investigation of the customs, habits and ways of thinking of the people of that village.
 Granqvist ended up staying till 1931 documenting all aspects of village life.
 In so doing she took hundreds of photographs."
 Her many books about Artas were published between 1931 and 1965, making Artas one of the best documented Palestinian villages.

 In the 1922 census of Palestine, conducted by the British Mandate authorities, "Urtas" had a population of 433, 192 male and 197 female Muslims, and 1 male and 43 female Christians.
 In the 1931 census the population of Artas was a total of 619 in 123 inhabited houses.
 There were 272 male and 273 female Muslims, while there was 5 male and 69 female Christians.

 In 1944, archaeologist Grace M.Crowfoot, while researching Palestinian weaving techniques, recorded two lullabies being sung in Artas:

 In the 1945 statistics the population of Artas was 800; 690 Muslims and 110 Christians, who owned 4,304 dunams of land according to an official land and population survey.
 Of this, 894 dunams were plantations and irrigable land, 644 for cereals, while 54 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Artas came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Artas was 1,016, of whom 68 were Christian, the rest Muslim.

 Post-1967

 Since the Six-Day War in 1967, the town has been under Israeli occupation.
-The population in the 1967 census conducted by the Israeli authorities was 1,097.
+The population in the 1967 census conducted by the Israeli authorities was 1,097, of whom 43 originated from pre-1967 Israeli territory.

 After the 1995 accords, 66.7% of Artas land was classified as Area C, 0.06% as Area B, the remaining 33.3% as Area A. According to ARIJ, Israel has confiscated about 421 dunams of Artas land for the Israeli settlement of Efrat.